Skip to main content

 Book Review: Deep End by Ali Hazelwood

 In February of this year, Deep End was released, and was added to the monthly Tbr of book girlies everywhere.
 I was a little late to the party, and decided to read it in March with my Fable bookclub.
 Up until that point I had only heard good things about this book, and rave reviews about how the love interest Lukas was the blueprint for being the perfect book boyfriend.
 So of course I was more than intrigued to begin Scarlett and Lukas' story, especially being a fan of Ali Hazelwood's books in the past.
 Here are my thoughts on Deep End .
-Synopsis Scarlett Vandermeer is a Stanford diver recovering from the aftermath of of traumatic diving injury.
+Get the Book Here Synopsis Scarlett Vandermeer is a Stanford diver recovering from the aftermath of of traumatic diving injury.
 While trying to overcome her own battles she finds herself entangled in a no-strings-attached relationship with her best friend's ex, Lukas Blomqvist, who also just happens to be a Olympic champion swimmer.
-As Scarlett tries to navigate her academic goals, athletic dreams, and her newfound feelings for Lukas, she realizes that her...
+As Scarlett tries to navigate her academic goals, athletic dreams, and her newfound feelings for Lukas, she...

 Book Review: Wild Love by Elsie Silver

 It's no secret that Elsie Silver is the queen of cowboy romance books.
 Her Chestnut Springs series made it onto many romance readers favorites list over the last few years, so you can guess my excitement (along with everyone else's) when she announced her spin off Rose Hill series.
 This series not only begins with a book featuring Ford, who is Willa's brother from Chestnut Springs, but also is marketed as being a series where four single dads find love.
 That's right ladies.
 Four books all promised to be single-dad romances, taking place in a cozy little mountain side small town.
 Did I mention they all are on a bowling team for single dads?
 Here are my thoughts on the first book in her new series, Wild Love .
-Synopsis When Rosie Belmont finds herself suddenly back in her childhood town of Rose Hill, her brother's best friend Ford will do everything in his power from crossing a line with her.
-Things get more complicated when Rosie needs a job, and who better to off...
+Get the Book Here Synopsis When Rosie Belmont finds herself suddenly back in her childhood town of Rose Hill, her brother's best friend Ford will do everything in his power from crossing a line with her.
+Things get more complicated when Rosie needs a job, and...

 Hello March!